superduper-io/superduper/docs/content/tutorials/vector_search.md

     # Vector-search

-    superduper allows users to implement vector-search in their database by either using in-database functionality, or via a sidecar implementation with `lance` and `FastAPI`.
+    Superduper allows users to implement vector-search in their database by either using in-database functionality, or via a sidecar implementation with `lance` and `FastAPI`.

     ## Philosophy

-    In `superduper`, from a user point-of-view vector-search isn't a completely different beast than other ways of using the system:
+    In `Superduper`, from a user point-of-view vector-search isn't a completely different beast than other ways of using the system:

     - The vector-preparation is exactly the same as preparing outputs with any model,